 You have the right:

-- To obtain a paper copy of this Notice of Privacy Practices.
+- To obtain a paper or electronic copy of this Notice of Privacy Practices.

 - To request restrictions on certain uses and disclosures of your Protected Health Information by providing a written request that specifies what information you wish to limit and what limitations on our use or disclosure of your Protected Health Information you wish to have imposed.
-We reserve the right to accept or reject your request and will notify you of our decision.
+While we will consider all requests for restrictions carefully, we are not required to agree to the request unless the restriction involves a disclosure to an insurer or health plan and you have paid for the service “out-of-pocket” and “in full”.

-- The right to access to inspect and obtain a copy of your Protected Health Information, with limited exceptions.
+- To inspect and obtain a copy of your Protected Health Information, with limited exceptions.
 If we deny your request for access or copies, you will be informed of your rights to appeal our decision.
 Note: CLIA regulations and state law will determine whether a lab can provide test results directly to a patient.
 (California State Law requires all Laboratory results be delivered to the ordering physician)

-- To receive an accounting of disclosures of your Protected Health Information made by us as required under HIPAA.
+- To receive an accounting of certain disclosures of your Protected Health Information made by us as required under HIPAA.
+The request must be in writing and the list will include disclosures made within the prior six (6) years.

 Obligations of this Clinical Laboratory

-We are required by law to (i) maintain the privacy of your Protected Health Information, (ii) provide you with this notice of our legal duties and privacy practices with respect to your Protected Health Information, (iii) abide by the terms of this notice, (iv) notify you if we change any of the privacy practices described in this Notice.
-We reserve the right to change the terms of this Notice and/or to adopt amendments or revise any of our privacy practices.
-In the event that amendments or revisions are made to this Notice of Privacy Practices, we will promptly provide you with a revised notice.
+We are required by law to (i) maintain the privacy of your Protected Health Information, (ii) notify you promptly if a breach occurs that may have compromised the privacy or security of your Protected Health Information. (iii) provide you with this notice of our legal duties and privacy practices with respect to your Protected Health Information, (iv) abide by the terms of this notice.

-If you believe your privacy rights have been violated, you may file a complaint with our Privacy Officer to the address set forth below or to the Secretary of Health and Human Services, and you will not be retaliated against for filing such a complaint.
-Complaints should be directed to:
+If you believe your privacy rights have been violated, you may file a complaint with our Privacy Officer to the address set forth below or to the Secretary of Health and Human Services.
+We will provide you with the address to file your complaint with the U.S. Department of Health and Human Services upon request.
+We will not take retaliatory action against you and you will not be penalized in any way for filing a complaint.

 Crescendo Bioscience, Inc.